unpush/typist/lib/m.typ

 (3) Six-letter words (l to r)\I
 Dear Rollin,

      I did notice a number of the pretty places I passed in the air nearly two months ago, and I can at length locate the best.
 If prices remain rather low, I will not return for any person or be prompt at orders.
 I can play a record or two, and not regret there is no report to be looked at.
 I want to be myself and regard nature, not people.

      To obtain this latter result is the proper reason for making this quiet trip.
 So far from the public, matter in the papers will be old and market policy of little moment.
 It will please me to have you with us longer than the others.
 I was really living for the period when I would be placed with you both.
 Your mother has a lovely manner.
 I am glad to oblige so recent a member of our office, too.

      This letter is being mailed Monday, and in two days we shall go.

 Yours sincerely,\P
 (4) Six-letter words (s to z)\I
 Dear Sylvia,

      I wonder if my sister talked to you on Sunday of the thirty things we wanted to do this summer?
-We were trying all the spring season at school to secure a supply of sim- ple but strong materials for a camp in the valley.
+We were trying all the spring season at school to secure a supply of simple but strong materials for a camp in the valley.

      It struck me as we were taking a walk down the street that we would surely be unable to do as we stated unless you took a sudden notion to help.
 It seemed to me on second thought we should give thanks to you for giving tongue to our wishes last winter, for you turned the folks in our favor.

      My sister was saying that girls from twenty states had signed our pledge, so we are united.
-Though this is off the subject, I saw a pretty yellow and silver dress within a win- dow on Main Street toward our corner.
+Though this is off the subject, I saw a pretty yellow and silver dress within a window on Main Street toward our corner.
 Would you think it suitable for the writer?

 Sincerely yours,\P
 (5) Pointed Paragraph (a q)\I